Fellows of Jonathan Edwards

 Bio:

-Jennifer Julier, JE ’77 and an Assistant Director for Yale College Classes at the Association for Yale Alumni, working on reunion planning for Yale College classes, would be happy to talk to any student interested in a career in alumni relations or eager to explore how to stay connected to Yale after—gasp!—graduation.
+Jennifer Julier, Yale BA ‘77 JE, Columbia MLS ‘79; worked in the field of rare books and manuscripts before joining the Yale Alumni Association in 2001.
+Retired as Associate Director for Yale College Classes in 2023.
+Principal duties were acting as liaison to oldest alumni classes and planning reunions.
 Also, she has a 1911 Steinway B at her home in Hamden and welcomes serious pianists in J.E. to contact her about arranging occasional practice times.
 She earned a Masters from Columbia in Library Science and worked in the field of rare books and manuscripts, later broadening her activities to free–lance editing, writing and genealogical research.
 For twelve years she was the volunteer chairman coordinating alumni interviews of local students applying to Yale.
 Jennifer.julier@yale.edu

 Frauke Josenhans